warriormaster12/dhewm3/README.md

 # Vulkan Port Instructions
 As of right now _dhewm3_ defaults to its original OpenGl renderer.
-To run the game with Vulkan you must either launch the game with an argument ```./dhewm3 +set r_renderApi 1``` or modify dhewm.cfg file.
+To run the game with Vulkan you must either launch the game once with an argument ```./dhewm3 +set r_renderApi 1``` or modify dhewm.cfg file.
 Copy "base" folder to the same directory as the executable, this is needed for shaders to be read properly.

 # ABOUT